We help you provide care when clients can't afford it.

 Are Vouchers transferable?

 Vouchers are not transferable from one pet owner to another without written permission of One Health Organization.
 Vouchers may be used for any pet living in the home of the pet owner.
-It is the responsibility of veterinary clinic to determine whether the Voucher is used by the person named on the Voucher.
+It is the responsibility of the veterinary clinic to determine whether the Voucher is used by the person named on the Voucher.

 How does reimbursement of Vouchers occur?